top of page

 Bram at the Brahmsstrasse.

 We ate ice cream and enjoyed the views in Baden-Baden.
-For dinner we ate pasta and a tasty bread with raisins, which we ate in the park.
-On the way back we saw 4 cyclists.
-The road towards the campsite went steadily uphill with an incline of about 4%, for 12 kilometers.
-We managed to pass some other cyclists, we could hear them sigh.
+We ate pasta and a tasty bread with raisins for dinner, which we ate in the park.
+On the way back, four we saw 4 cyclists.
+The road towards the campsite went steadily uphill with an incline of about 4% for 12 kilometers.
+We managed to pass some other cyclists; we could hear them sigh.

-Today we had also bought an apfelstrudel, which looked tasty on the packaging.
+Today, we had also bought an apfelstrudel, which looked tasty on the packaging.
 We thought we just had to defrost and heat it, which turned out not to be the case.
 It needed to be backed in an oven for 20 minutes.
-Coincidentally the campsite didn't have an oven at all.
+Coincidentally, the campsite didn't have an oven at all.
 That's why we put it in the microwave.
-It didn't end up very crusty, nor tasty, but the apple filling was good.
-It was also nice that it was warm, because it was freezingly cold in the evening.
+It didn't end up very crusty or tasty, but the apple filling was good.
+It was also nice that it was warm, because it was freezing cold in the evening.

 apfelstrudel